olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/counting_partitions3.png">

-Thus we have $1 \\times 2 + 2 \\times 1 + 1 = 5$ ways to partition a set of
+Thus, we have $1 \\times 2 + 2 \\times 1 + 1 = 5$ ways to partition a set of
 three elements.

 This is starting to look like a repeatable strategy.
 We always start by focusing on the first element.
-We can neatly divide the set of all possible solutions by the size $k$ of the group containing this first element.
+We then neatly divide the set of all possible solutions by the size $k$ of the group containing this first element.
 For each
 $k$ between $1$ and $n$, there are two questions to ask: